MahonriM/Weblist/README.md

 # Weblist
+In this website you can add data and this data is going to show in form of a list in html.
-In this website made with flask we use the data structure know as list in python
+This website stores the information in a data structure such as a list